ashfaqnisar/tutorial-json/README.md

 ## Thanks

-* Jen Kagan, for inspiring me with her beautiful work [https://whatisit.tech/](https://whatisit.tech/).
+* Jen Kagan, for inspiring me to learn JSON in the first place with her beautiful work [https://whatisit.tech/](https://whatisit.tech/).